VKCOM/kphp/README.md

 ## Ask questions and provide feedback

-To communicate with KPHP community, use Github issues or public E-Mails available on Github.
+To communicate with KPHP community, use GitHub issues or a [Telegram chat](https://t.me/kphp_chat).

-You can also take a look at our [FAQ page](https://vkcom.github.io/kphp/kphp-basics/faq.html).
+You can also take a look at our [FAQ page](https://vkcom.github.io/kphp/kphp-basics/faq.html) and [Roadmap page](https://vkcom.github.io/kphp/kphp-basics/roadmap.html).

 ## Contributing